Origin of "Hi There"

 : "Hi" preceded "hello."
 The Oxford English Dictionary says "hi" is a "parallel form of HEY."
 The first recorded uses of these interjections in writing: "hi," the year 1475; "hey," 1225; "hello" (a variant of "hallo"), 1883.

 : HELLO, HOWDY, HI - ".or words to that effect, are used by most of us several times a day.
 'How do you do?' (literally 'how is your health?'), 'good morning,' 'good afternoon,' and 'good evening' have been English greetings since the mid 15th century.Surprisingly enough, 'hello' didn't become a truly common greeting until the mid 1860s.
 It comes from 'holla!', stop!
 (French ho! + la, there); it had been used as a shout to attract attention, hail a coach, ferry, etc." Page 184.
-From I Hear America Talking, by Stuart Berg Flexner, Van Nostrand Reinhold Co., New York, 1976.
+From I Hear America Talking: An Illustrated History of American Words and Phrases, by Stuart Berg Flexner, Van Nostrand Reinhold Co., New York, 1976.

 thanks . . . but what the 'there' all about?